social storyteller • social entrepreneur

 He became a documentary cameraman and video journalist in NDR´s documentary and reporting unit in 2012.
 There he worked as a freelance filmmaker for long formats, among others for DIE BOX, which is the developing unit at NDR for documentary storytelling.
 The unit publishes the documentary series “7 days” and documentary talk The Story of One Evening, for which he is nominated as part of the team for Grimme Award 2015 and two years later in another episode for the German Camera Award.

 His web documentary about the biggest juvenile prison in Germany, Careers in Prison, was also nominated in 2015 for the German Reporter Award.
 In 2016 he was a participant of the Digital Storytelling Lab of the Bavarian Broadcasting (BR).
 His documentaries have been invited to and awarded at numerous national and international film festivals.

-Nikolas is the founder of the nonprofit registered association ´StrassenBLUES - changes you´, that has the goal to show creative ways out of poverty.
-It has emerged from his documentary "Street Blues".
-His registered association was nominated for the SMART Hero Award from Facebook and the Stiftung Digitale Chancen in 2018 and was awarded the Alternative Media Prize and the German government´s Active for Democracy and Tolerance competition prize.
+Nikolas is the founder of the nonprofit association ´StrassenBLUES - changes you´.
+The aim: creating compassion for the homeless and inspiring to action.
+The association has emerged from his documentary "Street Blues" and was awarded the SMART Hero Award by Facebook and the Stiftung Digitale Chancen, the Alternative Media Prize and the German government´s Active for Democracy and Tolerance competition prize.
+In 2019 StrassenBLUES e.V. received the Jury Main Prize of the German Integration Award.
 With the two scholarships at startsocial and the Social Impact Lab Hamburg Nikolas expanded his possibilities as a social entrepreneur.